softwarepatterns-com/common-rust/common-testing/README.md

 ### Strict Equality Assertions

-This library provides strict equality assertions that will fail if the types are not the same.
+This library provides strict equality assertions that will fail at compile time if the types are not comparable with PartialEq.

-The marcos for testing equality (assert!, assert_eq!, assert_ne!) are not strict enough regarding types.
-For example, `assert_eq!(1, 1.0)` will pass.
-Also, the marcos will sometimes not detect issues until runtime.
-By providing non-macro functions that require PartialEq, the compiler catches more issues at compile time.

-We also standardize the equality assertions to always print comparisons of the values in the error message, and require the values to be references to prevent assertions from taking accidental ownership.
+Stardardizes the error message to always print comparisons of the values, and require the values to be references to prevent assertions from taking accidental ownership.

 - assert::equal
 - assert::not_equal